 Zero Grazing is a feeding technique whereby cows are kept in a shed and are brought cultivated fodder and harvested rainwater.
 Milk yields can be greatly improved with this combination of better quality food, clean water, energy conservation (no foraging) and minimal disease risk.

-On our farm we have adult cows, calves, cow barns, hay barns and slurry storage facilities.
 Fodder for the cows is produced on our farm and rainwater is harvested in ponds.

 The traditional approach to leaving cows forage for food and water means that the dry season is extremely problematic for dairy farmers, with milk yields almost non-existent.
 Preserving food for cows is thus vital to ensure stability in milk production.